 This animated behaviour by the butterflies creates some incredible sights to be witnessed and the sound of their beating wings has been compared to the sound of light rain.
 February and March make a wonderful time to visit the butterflies.

 One of the most phenomenal things is that no one butterfly will ever make the entire journey from Canada to Mexico and back again.
-So as they gear up to go home in April, who knows where along this incredibly arduous path these colorful souls will lay to rest.
-One thing we do know however, is this is an example of nature at it’s finest and of the color and magic that leads us all to Mexico.
+So as they gear up to go home in April, who knows where along this incredibly arduous path these colourful souls will lay to rest.
+One thing we do know however, is this is an example of nature at it’s finest and of the colour and magic that leads us all to Mexico.